SNflows/FLOWSql/README.md

 flowsql --admin --catalog-add mystars.csv
 ```

 The file's header line names the columns present; it may optionally begin with `#`. `ra` and `decl` are mandatory, every other column is optional, and any missing or empty value is inserted as `NULL`.
 All values must be numeric.

+As a shortcut, you can use `flowsql --catalog-list 2021abc --csv cat.csv` to dump a CSV and edit it, keeping only the required columns, and feed it back to `--catalog-add` input.

 Allowed column names: